Family Birth Center

-After your baby is born, bonding is encouraged by keeping mother and baby together as much as possible.
-Breastfeeding assistance is offered and Certified Lactation Specialists are available for consultation.
+After your baby is born, bonding is encouraged by keeping you and your baby together as much as possible.
+Breastfeeding assistance is offered and certified lactation specialists are available for consultation.
 Our focus is helping you have the happiest, healthiest pregnancy and birth possible.
 After discharge, a postpartum or home visit is also available to further assist with any additional needs that arise.

 Other services for women

 Our Women’s Health unit specializes in caring for women undergoing gynecological surgeries or assisting with gynecological medical needs.
 We have found that by keeping this unit adjacent to maternity services, we are better able to care for the unique needs of women.
 Registered nurses educated and specializing in women’s health will assist you in your recovery.
 Our focus is on holistic care, with the aim of providing excellent physical and emotional care.
 We encourage feedback from our patients because we want to provide the best care possible!

 MOMS (Management of Maternity Services) is a free program serving all who plan to deliver at Bay Area Hospital.
 Specially trained registered nurses work with you and your family throughout your pregnancy and after your baby is home to help you feel comfortable with your maternity experience and the care and feeding of your newborn.